Frequently Asked Questions

 I don't have all the necessary documents.
 Can you start work on my evaluation?

 Yes, ICES is able to base evaluations on photocopied or incomplete sets of documents.
 In order to request that ICES start your evaluation based on photocopied or incomplete documents, please check the box at the end of "Educational History and Credential Order Form" of your ICES application form.
 ICES includes a document authentication warning on reports that were based on incomplete documentation.
-The alert similar to this will appear: "IMPORTANT NOTE - Document Authentication: ICES recommends all offical or original documents be submitted for evaluation.
+The alert similar to this will appear: "IMPORTANT NOTE - Document Authentication: ICES recommends all official or original documents be submitted for evaluation.
 Since original documents were not submitted for evaluation, authentication of this credential was not possible.'

 If you later submit a full set of original or official documents, ICES can revise your evaluation report; however, a $50 revision fee must be submitted along with the new documents.
 If a complete set of documents is submitted before the evaluation is completed, then no additional fee is required.